 As we started work on this collection, we wondered how to select from such a diversity of work: what structure could help a newcomer find their way into the territory of Dark Mountain?
 Then we remembered what we had written at the end of the manifesto.
 On its last pages, we offered ‘eight principles of Uncivilisation’: a first attempt to define, point by point, what we stood for and what we wanted to achieve.

 The writers, thinkers and artists we have met along this journey have taken us to places that were not marked on our maps, but as we retrace the routes we’ve explored together, what is striking is how far they have deepened our understanding of each of those principles.
 So as you follow our footsteps, you will find Walking on Lava is organised according to those early categories, with each section of writing introduced by a primal image.
 This selection is far from a full picture of what we do, but it offers one path across the landscape which Dark Mountain continues to explore.
 We hope to see you somewhere along the way.

-Walking on Lava: Selected Works for Uncivilised Times is published by Chelsea Green, and brings together essays, fiction, poetry, interviews and artwork selected from the first ten issues of Dark Mountain.
+Walking on Lava: Selected Works for Uncivilised Times is published by Chelsea Green, and brings together essays, fiction, poetry, interviews and artwork selected from the first ten issues of Dark Mountain is available here.

 And if you’re in London on 5th September, join us for the book launch at Brick Lane’s Old Truman Brewery.
 The evening will feature readings and performances from contributors and editors, and of course a chance to buy the book.
 You can reserve your (free) ticket here.